patrickho04/data-analyzer/README.md

 # statistic-analyzer-tool
 An application that makes analyzing datasets easier.
-It will be able to describe the basics of a dataset (mean, median, mode, range, etc.), create regression models (simple, multiple, polynomial), create classification models (logistic, KNN, naive bayes), display the results of the models, and visualize data with graphs.
+It is able to describe the basics of a dataset (mean, median, mode, range, etc.), visualize data with graphs, create a linear regression model, and display the results of the model.

 Libraries:
 - python-dotenv